 - Most people will probably hate my music.

-- Don’t be an elitist douche, be open minded to the people around you and foster a supportive environment to your peers.
+- Don’t be an elitist douche, be open-minded to the people around you and foster a supportive environment for your peers.

 - Work very hard and develop something to promote that you believe in wholeheartedly, pack it up neatly and get it to people to listen to.